Mmmmm.... Vegan Marshmallows!

 I love this stuff-- I think it's actually sweeter than the old stuff, and it can be used in any recipes that used to call for fluff.

-Beware of a brand called Vegan Supreme Marshmallows, by Emes Kosher-Jel.
-They are actually made with gelatin and therefore, not vegan at all!
+Don't be fooled by a brand called Vegan Supreme Marshmallows, by Emes Kosher-Jel.
+They are actually made with gelatin and therefore, not vegan in any way, shape, or form.